Facts and figures about SCNM

 - Proof of receiving three doses of Hepatitis B vaccination; or

-- Proof of immunity through serological testing; or
+- Proof of immunity through titer testing; or

-- Declination of the vaccination or serological testing
+- Declination of the vaccination or titer testing

-- Negative Tuberculin skin test (two times the first year within 2 weeks of each other ); or
+- Negative Tuberculin skin test (the first year - two tests completed within 2 weeks of each other; after this, one test annually); or

 - Negative chest x-ray; or

-SCNM encourages students to receive Tdap (tetanus/diphtheria with pertussis) and varicella (chickenpox) immunization injections, as well as an annual influenza immunization.
-Some extended site community clinics require proof of immunity or record of injection for the above.
+SCNM encourages students to receive Tdap (tetanus/diphtheria with pertussis) and varicella (chickenpox) immunizations, as well as an annual influenza immunization.
+Some extended site community clinics require proof of immunity or record of vaccine for the above.

 This immunization policy is in effect to protect the student, along with the patients they work with and treat.
 This immunization documentation is a requirement of OHSA.